 You should understand and be able to budget for all costs associated with a course prior to enrolment.
 Be sure to ask all prospective training providers about hidden costs associated with their courses so you do not get any nasty surprises once you commence your studies!
-IHS course fees are listed in the college prospectus and can be obtained by contacting the office.
-Our course fees include the cost of course materials, monthly classroom and online tutorials, assignment corrections, clinical practice, exam fees (except for repeats), personal tutor support and cooking days.
+Our course fees include the cost of online course material, monthly classroom and online tutorials, assignment corrections, clinical practice, exam fees (except for repeats), personal tutor support and cooking days.
 There are no hidden costs.
 The only other cost to you will be your course books but IHS have chosen books that will be useful to you throughout your studies and later when you are practicing.
-We also have an extensive library so that you can borrow books throughout the academic year.
 IHS course fees are all listed on this website or can be obtained by contacting the office directly.

-Study progression: What options are there for further study after the Nutritional Therapy Diploma?
+Study progression: What options are there for further study after graduation from my chosen course?

-As degree level programmes in Nutritional Therapy are not currently available in Ireland it is important to know your options in terms of upgrading your qualification to degree level and above should you wish to.
+Nutritional Therapy: As degree level programmes in Nutritional Therapy are not currently available in Ireland it is important to know your options in terms of upgrading your qualification to degree level and above should you wish to.
 It should be made clear to you by prospective training providers whether options available are solely for their students or available to graduates of all Nutritional Therapy diplomas.
 Any claims can be verified by contacting the relevant education providers.
-Nutritional Therapy graduates from all Irish colleges, including IHS, can currently upgrade their qualifications to BSc and MSc level via distance learning modules from UK and other international training providers (specific details can be provided on request).
-This process currently involves students independently providing evidence of prior learning which exempts them from modules of their chosen degree programme.
-IHS are actively working with a UK training provider to formally map our course into their degree programme allowing graduates easier progression into degree level education whilst we work towards offering our own degree programme.
+IHS Nutritional Therapy graduates can apply for direct access onto the MSc in Personalised Nutrition with the Centre of Nutrition and Lifestyle Management (CNELM) validated by Middlesex University.